Myth-OS/MythOS-Documentation/Roadmap.md

 Goals in realizing this phase are:

-	1 - Complete a summary of the [Mythos Vision](Vision.md)
+1 - Complete a comprehensive overview of the [Mythos Vision](Vision.md)

-		1.a - declare the vision, mission, principles, and philosophy of the Mythos project.
+   1.a - summarize a declaration of the vision, mission, principles, and philosophy of the Mythos project.

    1.b - define and clarify fundamental problem / solution sets from a “first principles” perspective (https://mayooshin.com/first-principles-thinking).

    1.c - design a high-level visual ‘map’ of Mythos vision and project scope (“Salt Lake City” planning style).

 2 - Outline a “Mythos Lab” list of ideas and protocols for experiments to conduct based on problem / solutions sets.

 3 - Conduct small, simple, agile experiments in real world settings, and input the results back into the experimentation process until value clarification is achieved.

    3.a - prepare MythicSystems.com as a portal to host the Mythos vision, and conduct real-world value experiments.

 _______________________________________________________________________________________